The Kit

 • Camp socks (wool) 2

-• Camp shoes + water shoes 1 ea
+• Camp shoes + water shoes (old trail-running shoes, retired for canoe duty) 1 ea

 • Gloves (paddling) 1